JuliaLang/julia/doc/manual/types.rst

 eight bits to store, and has ``Integer`` as its immediate supertype.
 Currently, only sizes that are multiples of 8 bits are supported.
-Therefore, boolean values, although they really need just a single bit, cannot be declared to be any smaller then eight bits.
+Therefore, boolean values, although they really need just a single bit, cannot be declared to be any smaller than eight bits.

 The types ``Bool``, ``Int8`` and ``Uint8`` all have identical
 representations: they are eight-bit chunks of memory.
 Since Julia's type